Ieapplekamp/LIRI/README.md

 node liri.js spotify-this-song <Song Name>
 ```

-Renders the first 5 results related to the song searched from the Spotify API using the ```node-spotify-api``` npm; Artists names can usually be included.
+Renders the first 5 results related to the song searched from the Spotify API using the ```node-spotify-api``` npm.
+Artists names can usually be included.
 Each result should return the name of the song, album, artist, and a link to preview the song will be provided, if there is one.

 ![Spotify Default](https://media.giphy.com/media/d9NqL931hX0Orh8OTP/giphy.gif)